GregTheMadMonk/noaftodo/README.md

 <img src="workflow.gif" width="576" height="324" alt="NOAFtodo workflow"></img>

 ### Current and future features (visit [NOAFtodo wiki](https://github.com/GregTheMadMonk/noaftodo/wiki) to see project roadmap and prepare for non-backwards-compatible changes in command interpreter)
+*If you have any problems with the program, please open an issue here.
+It's much faster than waiting for me to notice a mistake, and I try to fix things as soon as possible.*
 - [x] minimalisic interface written with ncurses
 - [x] multiple lists between which tasks can be moved
 - [x] primitive TODO list management: add and remove tasks with or without dues, mark tasks as completed, basic task editing